Mattabesett Trail

 The Mattabesett Trail is a 62 mi long, hook-shaped blue-blazed hiking trail in central Connecticut and a part of the New England National Scenic Trail.
 One half of the trail follows the high traprock ridges of the Metacomet Ridge, from Totoket Mountain in Guilford, Connecticut, to Lamentation Mountain in Meriden, Connecticut, from south to north.
 This ridge is known for its biodiversity, miles of scenic cliffs, and rugged hiking.
 The second half of the trail extends north from Guilford to Middletown, Connecticut, and ends at the Connecticut River.
 Here, the trail follows an upland of metamorphic rock with occasional views and dense forests.

 Important features along the trail include Lamentation Mountain, Chauncey Peak, Higby Mountain, Besek Mountain, Fowler Mountain, Trimountain, Pistapaug Mountain, Totoket Mountain, the Broomstick Ledges, Seven Falls, and Coginchaug Cave.
 The Metacomet Trail continues north from Lamentation Mountain where the Mattabesett Trail leaves off.

 The geology, ecology, and landscape of the trail are similar to that of the Metacomet-Monadnock Trail to the north in Massachusetts.

 In 2000, the United States Congress authorized the National Park Service to research a new National Scenic Trail now called the New England National Scenic Trail in southern New England, which includes the Mattabesett Trail as well as the Metacomet-Monadnock Trail and the Metacomet Trail.

 On March 30, 2009 President Barack Obama signed the Omnibus Public Land Management Act of 2009 establishing the New England National Scenic Trail (and two other national scenic trails).

 The combination of the Metacomet, Monadnock and Mattabesett trails is also often referred to as the 3-M, MMM or Metacomet-Monadnock-Mattabesett trail.
 The New England National Scenic Trail will eventually include all or almost all of the MMM trails as well as a proposed extension trail from the southernmost point on the Mattabesett Trail through Guilford, Connecticut to the northern shore of Long Island Sound.

 Trail description

 The southern-western terminus of the trail is located on the eastern side of the state road known as Connecticut Route 5 and Route 15 across the road from the trailhead for the Metacomet Trail.

 The trail is primarily used for trail running, hiking, backpacking, picnicking, and in the winter, snowshoeing.
 As with all Connecticut Blue Blazed trails, the use of bicycles on the trail is prohibited.

 Portions of the trail are suitable for, and are used for, cross-country skiing and geocaching.
 Site-specific activities enjoyed along the route include bird watching, hunting, fishing, horseback riding, bouldering and rock climbing.

 Trail route

 Trail communities

-The official trail passes through land located within the following Connecticut municipalities, from northwest to south then northeast: Berlin, Middletown, Meriden, Middletown, Meriden, Middlefield, Wallingford, Durham, Wallingford, Durham, North Branford, Guilford, Madison, Durham, Haddam, Middletown.
+The official trail passes through land located within the following Connecticut municipalities, from northwest to south then northeast: Berlin, Middletown, Meriden, Meriden, Middlefield, Wallingford, Durham, Wallingford, Durham, North Branford, Guilford, Madison, Durham, Haddam, Middletown.